-Her series have been published in several media, for example Het Financieele Dagblad (FD Persoonlijk) and French newspaper Le Monde.
-Her work has repeatedly received international acclaim and is included in the collections of the Rijksmuseum Amsterdam, the Museum of Photographic Arts San Diego (MOPA), the National Museum of History and Art in Luxembourg (Mnha), the Virginia Museum of Fine Arts in Richmond (VMFA) and many public and private art collections.
-She published several books, most recent Characters (2013) en Food Portraits (2015).
-A new book is in the making (expected fall 2018).
+Her work is included in the collections of the Rijksmuseum Amsterdam, Museum Rotterdam, the Museum of Photographic Arts San Diego (MOPA), the National Museum of History and Art in Luxembourg (Mnha), the Virginia Museum of Fine Arts in Richmond (VMFA) and many public and private art collections.

 Marie Cecile Thijs had her first retrospective in Museum aan het Vrijthof Maastricht in 2015.
-Also her work has been exhibited several times at TEFAF Maastricht and Art Miami at SmithDavidson Gallery.
-In 2016 she was part of the exhibition Dutch Identity in Museum De Fundatie Zwolle and BAL! at Soestdijk Palace.
-That same year she made still life series Asia > Amsterdam in cooperation with Rijksmuseum Amsterdam, and EU 2016 Mementos in assignment of the Ministry of Foreign Affairs.
-In November 2016 her 3 month during solo exhibition started at 10 Corso Como Shanghai / Gallery Carla Sozzani, in cooperation with the Consulate of The Netherlands in Shanghai.
-Recently her works Majestic and White Collar were exhibited in Kunsthal Rotterdam (exhibition Cat Love, Nine lives in the arts).
+In 2016 she took part in the exhibition Dutch Identity in Museum De Fundatie Zwolle and BAL! at Soestdijk Palace.
+In November 2016 her 3 month during solo exhibition started at 10 Corso Como Shanghai, China, in cooperation with the Consulate of The Netherlands in Shanghai.
+In 2017 her works from the series Majestic and White Collar were exhibited in Kunsthal Rotterdam (exhibition Cat Love, Nine lives in the arts).
 In 2018 she made her debut in Italy at Turin with her solo show at Palazzo Saluzzo Paesana.
 Until January 20, 2019 she has a solo exhibition ‘Between Heaven & Earth’ at Museum Jan Cunen, Oss, The Netherlands.

-White Collar is a project of Marie Cecile Thijs, which she started in 2009.
-The models are ‘wearing’ a 17th-century antique ruff collar that belongs to the collection of the Rijksmuseum Amsterdam, The Netherlands.
-Because this collar is so delicate and rare, it was photographed by Marie Cecile Thijs – separately and under special conditions – in the Rijksmuseum and was later digitally added to the models.
+White Collar is a series by Marie Cecile Thijs, which she started in 2009.
+The models are portrayed ‘wearing’ a 17th-century antique ruff collar that belongs to the collection of the Rijksmuseum Amsterdam in The Netherlands.
+Because this collar is so delicate and rare, it was photographed by Marie Cecile Thijs – separately and under special conditions – in the Rijksmuseum Amsterdam and was later digitally added to the models (mostly children and cats).